rmfaber/input-outputModelling/README.md

 For the more difficult questions I extracted the relevant vectors using R and calculated technical requirement & Leontief matrices for both an open and a closed model.

-In the current version two questions were answered wrongly: they were about value-added effects.